jlcfly/WindowsLaravelStartDevEnv/README.md

 launch Visual Studio Code in the first tab.
 This will all happen in one go without having to manually open each tab and run separate commands.
 How cool is that?

-To run, copy devstart.cmd to your project root folder.
+To start, copy devstart.cmd to your project root folder.
+Modify devstart to set the project_folder variable to your project folder root.
 At a cmd prompt, type:

 `devstart`